Greetings from the Amherst College Music Department!

 Musical Performance Opportunities

-The Amherst College Choral Society is made up of four singing ensembles.
-Three of the groups, under the direction of Arianne Abela, perform a varied selection of music ranging from major classical works with and without orchestra, to folk songs, spirituals and jazz.
-The Concert Choir (SATB) rehearses Mondays 6:30-8:30 pm and Wednesdays 8-10 pm.
-The Chorus (soprano/alto) was established in 1979 and rehearses Mondays 8:30-10:30 pm and Thursdays 6:45-8:45 pm.
+The Amherst College Choral Society, made up of four singing ensembles, is directed by Dr. Arianne Abela.
+The ensembles perform a varied selection of music ranging from major classical works with and without orchestra, to folk songs, spirituals and jazz.
+The Concert Choir (SATB) rehearses Mondays 7-9 pm and Wednesdays 8-10 pm.
+The Chorus (soprano/alto), established in 1979, rehearses Mondays 8:30-10:30 pm and Thursdays 6:45-8:45 pm.
 The Glee Club (tenor/bass), established in 1865, meets Mondays 8:30-10:30 pm and Thursdays 9-10:30 pm.
 The Glee Club, over 150 years old, is the fifth oldest collegiate choir in the United States!
 All three choirs sing in a variety of styles and languages.
 Members of the Concert Choir, Chorus, and Glee Club are able to enroll for one half credit any or all semesters if they desire to do so.
-The one requirement is that you must take one full credit music class during your first or second semester.
 The fourth group, The Madrigal Singers, is student directed and focuses on early music.
 Its singers come from members of the other three ensembles, and auditions will be held separately once the Choral Society is established.
 Choral society most recently toured to the Baltics (Estonia, Lithuania and Latvia) in summer 2019.

-Vocal placements for the Choral groups will be held Saturday, September 1, through Tuesday, September 4, in room 3 of the music building.
-Visit https://docs.google.com/spreadsheets/d/1eJ2MzsHUQBA3aJcY4SK-a8r1lqSV4MZ6mQABLXk0sY4/edit#gid=0 for more information and to sign-up for a time.
-Any student wishing to sing with the Choral Society at the Opening of the College Convocation on Monday, September 4 is cordially invited to do so.
-Come to our Choral Society OPEN REHEARSAL: Monday morning at 10:00 a.m. in Room 3 of the Music Building.
-If you have any questions, please contact Arianne Abela, Director of Choral Music at 413-542-2484 or by e-mail at email@example.com or contact Assistant Director Ellen Mutter by e-mail at firstname.lastname@example.org.
+Vocal placements for the Choral groups will be held Saturday, August 31 through Tuesday, September 3 in room 3 of the music building.
+Visit https://bit.ly/AmherstChoralVocalPlacement to sign-up for a time.
+If you have any questions, please contact Arianne Abela, Director of Choral Music at 413-542-2484 or by e-mail at email@example.com or contact Assistant Director Gil Wermeling '19 by e-mail at firstname.lastname@example.org.
 Don't miss an opportunity to have fun and enjoy music making with a great community!

 Classical Instrumental Music, New Music